sleepingcat4/Berlin/README.md

 </ol>

 <h3>Future plan</h3>
-I am planning to resolve the challenges within Berlin.
-That might take a few months as I have to collaborate with a few individuals and labs to publish Berlin as a research paper.
+I am planning to resolve the challenges within Claire.
+That might take a few months as I have to collaborate with a few individuals to resolve it.

 <h3>Author’s note</h3>
 Recently, I became sick with Typhoid fever.
 And it had some noticeable and semi-permanent neurological effects on my motor skills and memory.
 I have recovered mostly with some tremors in my hands and sleepiness, which doctors said will take a few months to a year to fully recover.

-That’s why, I started a 24 hours challenge concept, where I take a favourite subject of my choice and think of an idea and infuse Artificial Intelligence to create something meaningful and Berlin is one of the first few projects to be made.
+That’s why, I started a 24 hours challenge concept, where I take a favourite subject of my choice and think of an idea and infuse Artificial Intelligence to create something meaningful and Claire is one of the first few projects to be made.
 Hahaha, more to come!